Engin-Boot/pong-stage-aditiambadkar/Stage0/declareWinner.md

 ### Scenario: Computer score equals to 11

-  Given game in progress and player misses pong ball and computer score increases
+  Given player misses pong ball
+and computer score increases

   When computer score equals to 11